fhildeb/hsmw-blockchain-school/payment-channel-dapp/README.md

 When the user visits the website, they will be prompted to connect their MetaMask account to the dApp.

 The project uses the ABI (Application Binary Interface) and contract address to interact with the payment channel on the Ethereum testnetwork through Infura.
 The smart contract includes functions to create and close the channel, pay the recipient, as well as to check the status and details.
+Everything is handled directly onchain.
+An alternative can be found within the micro payments dApp.

 ## Payment Channel Tickets